 You are responsible for reporting illnesses or medical problems to a detention officer.
 Emergency medical care is available at all times.
 Routine mental, dental and psychiatric services are also available.
 An emergency is a situation requiring immediate medical intervention due to an imminent, life-threatening (life or death) situation.
 Inmates are prohibited from feigning sickness or injury.
 Inmates requesting non-emergency medical care may sign up for sick call at any time by filling out a sick call on the kiosk and submitting it to the medical department.
 Sick call is conducted on a regular basis.
 If necessary, the nurse will schedule an appointment with the physician, psychiatrist or dentist.

 No inmate will be denied access to services due to an inability to pay.
 All inmates will be charged a $20.00 co-payment for non-emergency medical and dental services.
 Sick call requests are not necessarily seen on a first come first serve basis.
-Inmates will be charged $20.00 per condition.
+Inmates will be charged $20.00 per condition and will be charged a $20.00 re-evaluation fee.
 Follow-up visits are requested by inmate within 14 days of sick call will be charged $5.00 per visit.
 X-rays and lab work will be $10.00 each.
-Non-prescription medications will be $3.00 per month and prescription medications will be $5.00 per month.
+Non-prescription medications will be $3.00 per month and prescription medications will be $10.00 per month.
 Only ONE medical complaint per sick call request.
 Medical co-payments will be deducted from your Inmate Trust Fund Account.
 If you don’t have enough money in your trust fund account to cover the co-payment, the co-payment will be “charged” until sufficient funds are in your account.
 Medication is dispersed by medical personnel.
 It is your responsibility to respond to and not miss medication calls.
 If you have been prescribed medication, you must report to medication call.
 Inmates may not hoard medication or provide medications to other inmates.

 NO INMATE WILL BE REFUSED ANY TREATMENT FOR FINANCIAL REASONS.
 IF THE ACCOUNT OF ANY INMATE IS INDIGENT, OR THE INMATE IS UNABLE TO PAY THE FEE FOR NECESSARY HEALTH SERVICES, SUCH SERVICES WILL STILL BE PROVIDED TO THE INMATE.